 Mattress Disposal Cost and Options

-Mattress disposal cost is one of the most frustrating line items in any cleanout, and the rules have tightened significantly in the last three years.
-Fourteen states now ban mattresses from landfills outright, which means you can no longer just set one at the curb in most metros.
-Here is what it actually costs to get rid of a mattress legally in 2026, and which option makes sense for your situation.
+Mattress disposal is one of the most frustrating line items in any cleanout.
+The rules tightened a lot over the last three years.
+Fourteen states now ban mattresses from landfills outright, so setting one at the curb isn't an option in most metros.
+Here's what it actually costs to get rid of a mattress legally in 2026, and which path fits your situation.

 Section 01

-Roughly 60 percent of US cities still allow mattress curbside pickup as part of bulk trash day, usually with a surcharge.
-Expect $25 to $60 per mattress on your utility bill, with a required wrap in plastic to prevent bed bug spread.
-Check your city's bulk trash schedule before dragging anything to the curb.
+Roughly 60 percent of US cities still take mattresses through bulk trash day, usually with a surcharge.
+Expect $25 to $60 per mattress on the utility bill, plus a required plastic wrap to slow bed bug spread.
+Check your city's bulk schedule before dragging anything out.
 Fines for illegal curbside mattresses run $100 to $500 in most metros.

 Section 02